AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 aware operations other than discarding complete packets.
 The use of the Dependency Descriptor RTP extension described in Appendix A allows discarding of packets in a media-aware way even when confidentiality protection is used.
-A MANE is required to be a trusted entity that is included in the security context establishment only when repacketization is needed.
-This applies both for the media path and for the RTCP path, if RTCP packets need to be rewritten.
+Repacketizastion by a MANE requires access to the media payload.

 ## 7. References